bkoz/roadshow/02-smoketest.md

 Go ahead and play around a bit more with the web console to get familiar with the various tabs and options.
 However, we will be using the command line tools for the majority of this lab.

+###** More About OpenShift Routing **

+The next thing we want to check is the routes associated with this project.
+A simple explanation for how routes work is:
+1. A request comes in to an OpenShift node on port 80 (HTTP) or 443 (HTTPS)
+1. A Docker container running the router is bound to those ports, and receives the request
+1. The router looks at the HTTP header for the host entry and matches it with a defined route
+1. The router proxies the request on to a service endpoint that corresponds to that defined route

+In order to view the routes for your project, enter in the following command:

+         $ oc get route

+You should see output similar to the following:

+    NAME      HOST/PORT                                                     PATH      SERVICE   LABELS      TLS TERMINATION smoke     hello-openshift-smoke.rhel-cdk.10.1.2.2.xip.io                          smoke     app=smoke

 **End of Lab 2**